-Alchemy Improv Comedy is committed to teaching the art of improv comedy throughout the Greenville area.
+The Alchemy Comedy Theater is committed to teaching the art of improv comedy throughout the Greenville area.
 Whether you are interested in performing and joining our company, or simply working on communication and collaboration in the real world, these comedy classes are for you.

 Improv 101 is an introduction to improvising a scene.
-This class will focus on the fundamentals of agreement, momentum, relationship, character, and environment.
+This class will focus on the fundamentals of agreement, support, relationship, character, environment, and boldness.

 Improv 201 is an introduction to the patterns that make up a scene.
 This class will focus on the fundamentals of scene pattern recognition, creation, and heightening.

-Improv 301 is the introduction to the concepts and rules of improv games.
-This class will focus on building a unique and interesting scene within the format of an established short form game.
+Improv 301 is an introduction to the concepts and rules of improv games.
+This class will focus on building a unique and interesting scene within an established short-form game.

-Improv 501 is the introduction of other types of long form improvisation.
-This class will cover advances forms like the the Montage, Taglines, The Bruise, La Ronde, Henry Close Quarters, Follow the Leaver, Dasariski, Monoscene, Stylized and Narrative improv, The Deconstruction, The Living Room, Interview, Armando Diaz, and The Bat.
+Improv 501 is the survey of other structures of long-form improvisation.
+This class will cover advanced forms like the La Ronde, Armando, Deconstruction, Follow the Leaver, Close Quarters, Bat, Movie, and Narrative improv.